In addition to the day-to-day services provided by Driffield Town Council, here is a sample of some of the innovative projects we have delivered.

 Driffield Town Council supported this new circular 43-mile trail which starts and finishes in Market Place.
 In addition to the main route, there are several shorter walks or ‘Trods’ ranging from 3-miles to 22-miles.
 Launched in 2021, the Wold Rangers Way is an independent registered charity who work to promote walking in the Driffield and across the Wolds.

 DiscoverDriffield Loyalty Card

 Following the success of our Gift Voucher, in conjunction with the Driffield Town Centre Steering Group (comprising many local independent businesses) we designed and created a unique Loyalty Card.
 The Loyalty Card is available free of charge and when used in one of Driffield’s participating shops allows the user entry into a monthly prize draw to win a bundle of shopping vouchers and other prizes.
 This is another example of how we have supported the recovery of our local businesses through COVID-19 during 2020/2021.

 Market Place Furniture

-Planters added and benches refurbished; arranged in a new layout to make a pleasant space to rest or have a spot of lunch.
+During 2021 new planters were added to Marketplace and benches were refurbished; arranged in a new layout to make a pleasant space to rest or have a spot of lunch.
 The benches and planters were built or refurbished in our own workshop by our Tidy Team using locally sourced materials.